andrewt0301/static-analysis-course/docs/cpp_job_description.md

 Here is the [test](cpp_candidate_test.md) for candidates.
 We use it to evaluate your skills in creating code checkers.
-And it will give you a hint on what we are doing!
+And it will give you a hint on what we are doing.